 My association with Domke bags goes back to their earliest days.
 When I first became interested in photography, the brands serious photographers lusted after were Domke, Billingham and Lowe Pro.

-None of the brands had a lot of choice, Domke being the worst (best?) offender, with only the F2 at first, then F1 and F6 bags, all basically the same except size.
+None of the brands had a lot of choice, Domke being the worst (best?) offender, with only the F2 at first, then F1 (bigger) and F6 (smaller) bags, all basically the same design.
 I purchased two things in the late 80's that stayed with me for a long time.
 A Manfrotto 055 (still going but owned by someone else) and a black F2.
 The F2 has been given away, gifted back and used more or less consistently for 35 years and is pretty much the only thing that has not changed through my whole photographic life.

 The only other Domke I own at the moment was a purchase of weakness.
 When in Japan last year I found a bag that I had not seen before, a F3x rugged-wear in olive.
 The rugged wear bags are lighter and more weather resistant than the standard canvas Domkes, but have only been available in brown with light trim as far as I knew.
 Japan has a special relationship with Domke, often getting special edition or bespoke bags just for their market.
 I left the shop empty handed, but returned soon after.
 To put this into perspective, I was in the process of clearing out a lot of bags, two Domke f3x's (canvas olive and ballistic) included, so getting this was a little crazy.

-Enough history, lets look at the bags.
+Enough of my sordid recent history, lets look at the bags.

 Age before beauty, the F2.

 Notice the colour variation.
 The main strap has been replaced because it faded a yellowish brown like the front straps.
 It is a bit of a badge of honour having a faded Domke, but was really a bit too ugly for my tastes.
 Now I have to wait 10-15 years before the strap matches the rest!
-The bag still sits up proudly, with a veteran swagger, after all of these years.
+The bag still sits up proudly, with a veteran swagger, even after all of these years.

-Above is a detail shot of the most worn part of the bag and the "lid" pocket (great for valuables), the front straps and the amazing "postal" shoulder pad.
+Above is a detail shot of the most worn part of the bag and the inside "lid" pocket (great for valuables), the front straps and the amazing "postal" shoulder pad.
 All Domke straps come with rubber veins running their length to reduce slipping.
 The shoulder pad is very good at that also and is very efficient at absorbing downward pressure.
 The fluffy mess on the right is from me cutting of a label clumsily, years ago.

 What does it hold?